tsunami416604/azure-docs.hu-hu/articles/cognitive-services/LUIS/luis-migration-api-v3.md

 }
 ```

-A v3-as felső JSON-tulajdonságokat a következők:
+A v3 leggyakoribb JSON-tulajdonságai a következők:

 ```JSON
 {